+The Hubble parameter equation is then solved numerically and results are plotted against the newly compiled data of Farooq et al. \cite{far} in Fig. \ref{fig:hubble}.
+The Fig. showed that the model represents the observational data well and agrees with $\Lambda$CDM model at large $z$.
+The $\chi^2$ test which considered the results of our model against the $38$ observations of Farooq et al. resulted in the value of ${\chi^2}_{red}=0.672$ for our model with the $p-$value of $0.94$.
+This reflects the capability of our model to fit Hubble parameter data.

+The model is then investigated using SNe Ia observations.
+Results for the distance modulus due to the model are plotted in Fig \ref{mufig} against the Pantheon Sample which is the latest SNe Ia sample.
+In the same graph results for the $\Lambda$CDM scenario are shown for comparison.
+The Fig. showed that our model highly matches the observational data and coincides with the $\Lambda$CDM curve.
+We also calculated the $\chi^2$ value which was found to be ${\chi^2}_{red}=1.04$ with the $p-$value of $0.17$.
+This shows that our model is efficiently able to fit the SNe Ia observations.

-Expectations for the universe evolution due to the model are studied which confront the model with many physical and cosmological observational tests.
-We first solve the Hubble parameter equation which could be solved numerically and plotted against the new complied data of Farook et. al. \cite{far}.
-The results show that the model is able to represent the trend of the observational data well and its results coincide with those from $\Lambda CDM$ model especially at large $z$.
-The evolution of the deceleration parameter is also studied and its graphical representation reflects the behavior that is well known in the literature.
-It shows also the values of the present day deceleration parameter as $q_0=-0.57$ and the value of the transition red-shift as $z_{tr}=0.761$.
-The density parameters for the fluid components are calculated and plotted as functions of redshift.
-Again the graphical representation reflects the well known behavior in the literature.
-Besides, due to the ability of our model to asymptote smoothly between the two extreme ends, pure matter and pure DE, the DE density of our model decays more slowly than that of the $\Lambda CDM$ model at large $z$.
-We also got the matter-DE equality to occurs at the redshift value of $z=0.35$.
+Evolution of the deceleration parameter is also studied.
+Its graphical representation reflected the behavior that is well known in the literature.
+The density parameters for the fluid components are calculated and plotted as functions of the redshift.
+The graphical representation again reflected the well known behavior in the literature.
+Moreover, it reflected the ability of our model to asymptote smoothly between the two extreme ends, pure matter and pure DE, as the DE density of our model decays more slowly than that of the $\Lambda$CDM model at large $z$.
+Matter-DE equality is found to occur at the redshift value of $z=0.35$.